CCSU-DesignPatterns-F21/graduate-final-project-public-group-2/README.md

 ## Description

-Our project has various functionalities out of which there is a grid generation thayt can be re used for other team projects as required.
+Our project has various functionalities out of which there is a grid generation that can be re-used for other team projects as required.

 App.java is a API class that exposes launchGrid method which is used to launch a grid based on the number of rows and columns.